Sharing is Caring

 Rabindra Sarobar Lake in South Kolkata

-Nature is our doctor who can cure us from physical disorders created from mental anxiety.
-Kolkata is a busiest city in west Bengal and therefore pollution is mandatory due to the huge number of vehicles all around.
-To get rid of such pollution a huge lake with lots of greeneries around has been developed by the Calcutta Improvement trust (CTI) in the southern part of Kolkata.
+Nature is our doctor who can cure us of physical disorders created from mental anxiety.
+Kolkata is the busiest city in West Bengal and therefore pollution is mandatory due to the huge number of vehicles all around.
+To get rid of such pollution a huge lake with lots of greeneries around has been developed by the Calcutta Improvement Trust (CTI) in the southern part of Kolkata.
 It stands on Dhakuria and it was previously known as Dhakuria Lake which is renamed as Rabindra Sarobar Lake dedicated to the great poet, Rabindranath Tagore.
 It is also known as the lungs of the city as it filters the polluted air of the surrounding area.
-The lake has made the life of the people of surrounding locality easier by providing a healthy atmosphere and a chance to stroll around, jog and exercise into the lap of nature.
+The lake has made the life of the people of the surrounding locality easier by providing a healthy atmosphere and a chance to stroll around, jog and exercise into the lap of nature.

 It is a wonderful recreational spot for people of all ages.
 No entry fee is required.
 The lake is absolutely open to all nature lovers.
 It is an artificial lake and serves as a suitable place for spending wonderful moments with your loved ones.
-This is just a right place to chill with your partner in charming calmness while the sun sets.
-Lakeside strolls, photo shooting and enjoying the picturesque sunset is all you can do in this vast beautiful alluring lake.
+This is just the right place to chill with your partner in charming calmness while the sunsets.
+Lakeside strolls, photo shooting, and enjoying the picturesque sunset are all you can do in this vast beautiful alluring lake.

 Route direction to the lake

 The nearest airport is the Dumdum airport which is 30 km away and the nearest railway hub is the Howrah railway station located at a distance of 12 km.
 The nearest metro station is Rabindra Sarovar metro.
 In the southern part of Kolkata, Tollygunge is the nearest railway station that stands on the Budge Budge section.

 - The park serves s a recreational area to the visitors and the surrounding area.